Velocidex/velociraptor-docs/content/knowledge_base/tips/ssl.md

+---
-# How do I use my own SSL certificates?
+title: How do I use my own SSL certificates?
+---

 Use case: For an on-premises deployment, Let's Encrypt may not be an option.
 You may want to use your own enterprise/corporate Certificate Authority (CA) or another 3rd party.